IEEE-UCF/IEEE_SEC_HW_Competition/src_ws/src/ball_tracker/README.md

 One other thing to be wary of: this is a ROS/ament Python package, which means the launch and config files contained will NOT be linked with the `--symlink-install` command for colcon, and will need to be rebuilt after changes.

-## SEC Tips
+## SEC Documentation

-The primary changes made by the SEC team were near the ends of the detect_ball_3d, detect_ball, and follow_ball nodes.
+- Changes made by the SEC team were near the ends of the detect_ball_3d, detect_ball, and follow_ball nodes.

-They each have a callback function that SHOULD listen to the primary cmd_vel topic.
-The follow_ball node will release smaller cmd vels as the robot appraoches the ball, so we made it to where the nodes would break once the cmd_vels became small enough numbers.
-Not only will the nodes automatically break, unlike before, but the node that generally dies last will send a process kill command to the launch file to ensure all associated ball tracker processes die.
+They each have a callback function that *should* listen to the primary cmd_vel topic.
+The follow_ball node will release smaller cmd_vels as the robot appraoches the ball, so we made it to where the nodes would break once the cmd_vels became small enough numbers.
+Not only will the nodes automatically break, unlike before, but the node that generally dies last will send a [pkill](https://linuxize.com/post/pkill-command-in-linux/) command to the ball_tracker.launch.py file to ensure all associated ball tracker processes die.

 ## Getting started